beckn/Unified-Energy-Interface/docs/example-implementations/ev-charging.md

-# EV Charging and Battery Swapping Application Workflow #1
+# EV Charging Application Workflow #1

 ## Overview

-This document outlines the workflow for Electric Vehicle (EV) Charging and Battery Swapping using the DENT Protocol.
-The workflow includes interactions between the charging point operator and the user for search, select, block, and completing the session.
+This document outlines the workflow for Electric Vehicle (EV) Charging using the DENT Protocol.
+The workflow includes interactions between the charging point operator (BPP) and the BAP for search, select, block, and completing the session.

 Bear in mind that this is just an example workflow for a simple EV Charing and Battery swap workflow between a `User` and a `Provider`.
-(Note: Here, User -> Electric Vehicle Owner/User and Provider -> EV Chraging Provider or Battery Swapping Service Provider)
+(Note: Here, User -> Electric Vehicle Owner/User and Provider -> EV Charging Provider)

-A typical workflow for EV Charging & Battery Swapping consists of the following steps:
+A typical workflow for EV Charging consists of the following steps:

 #### Step 1: The BAP searches for EV Chargers

-The BAP provides specific requirements to find the nearest EV Chargers to charge his/her EV The search can be based on the location, location and the energy requirements or location, energy requirements and charger details.
+The BAP provides specific requirements to find the nearest EV Chargers to charge their EV The search can be based on the location, location and the energy requirements or location, energy requirements and charger details.

 #### Step 2: Provider sends catalogs of EV Chargers nearby